 Incoming mail is placed in student mailboxes Monday through Friday.
 On-campus mail is distributed to mailboxes throughout the day as time permits.
-Packages and or mail are not delivered to the university on Saturdays and Sundays.
+Packages and/or mail are not delivered to the university on Saturdays and Sundays.
 Students are asked to empty their mailboxes once a month during the Fall or Spring semesters.
 This is not a requirement during winter or summer breaks.

-Students are responsible for bringing their key to retrieve mail and package notifications from their mailboxes.
-Work-studies are not allowed to take mail out of mailboxes to hand over the counter to students.
-In case of an emergency the Postmaster may make an exception.
+Students are responsible for bringing their key to retrieve mail.
+Student workers are not allowed to take mail out of mailboxes to hand over the counter to students.
+The Postmaster may make an exception in case of an emergency.